American green tree frog: Breeding

 Most American green tree frog females breed once per year, but some have multiple clutches in a single mating season.
 In a Florida population, "advertisement calls of males were documented between March and September and pairs in amplexus were observed between April and August".
 The average number of eggs in a single clutch was observed to be about 400 for this specific population.
-Eggs take between four and 14 days to hatch, with an average of five days.
+In a population in Florida where conditions were better, clutch size averaged over 1,200.
+Eggs take between 4 and 14 days to hatch, with an average of five days.
 According to the Animal Diversity Web at the University of Michigan Museum of Zoology, "Female size was positively correlated with clutch size, but after the initial clutch, the number of eggs nearly always decreased".

 Tadpoles are green with a yellow or white stripe extending from each nostril to the eye and may have mottled tail fins.
 American green tree frogs show only the parental investment of mating and egg-laying.

 Breeding is known to be strongly influenced by day length, temperature, and precipitation.
 While the influence of these factors with respect to breeding is not well understood, it is well documented, as the frogs generally breed following rainfall and males call more frequently as temperature and day length increase.
+The green tree frog is the only species in the hyla genus in the southeastern U.S. that commonly breeds around predatory fish habitats.
 Some evidence demonstrates that the length of the breeding season is correlated with latitude; seasonal length decreases as latitude increases due to temperature limitations.